ci4rail/docs/docs/user-docs/_edge-solutions/moducop/quick-start-guide/unpacking.md

 # Unpack ModuCop
 * Remove ModuCop from its packaging and check the delivered equipment for completeness.
 * Check ModuCop and the delivered equipment for any visible damage.
 In case of any shipping damage or inconsistencies between the contents and the original order, contact Ci4Rail for help and information.
+* Please do not dispose of the original packaging.
+Keep original packaging for storage and future transport.

 # Check the delivered equipment
 If you have ordered ModuCop including the Starter kit (ACS01), the content consists of: